Mynti207/TimeDB/README.md

 Description
 -----------

 This package implements a persistent time series database.
-Our sample use case involves different types of similarity searches on daily stock market data.
+Our sample use case involves two types of similarity searches on daily stock market data.

 ### Persistence Architecture

-Structure:

 **Heaps**

-The timeseries and the metadata are stored in heapfiles.
-When loading or creating a db, the heap files are opened and every operation occurs in the heap.
-The data are formatted with the python struct library and saved in the two following binary files
+The timeseries and the metadata are stored in heap files.
+When loading or creating a database, the heap files are opened and every operation occurs in the heap.
+The data are formatted with the python `struct` library and saved in the two following binary files.

-- TSHeap to store the raw timeseries:
+- `TSHeap` to store the raw timeseries

-All the timeseries stored need to have the same length (it's a parameter that need to be set when opening a db and it's checked when loading one).
-This length is stored at the begining of the heap, follows each time series as the encoded concatenation of the times and the values sequences.
-The offset of each timeseries is stored in the PrimaryIndex pks of the PersistentDB object.
-In case of a deletion, the offset is removed from the indexes and the metadata associated has its field 'deleted' updated.
+All the timeseries stored need to have the same length (this parameter is set when opening a database and is checked when inserting new timeseries).
+This length is stored at the begining of the heap, followed by each timeseries as the encoded concatenation of the times and values sequences.
+The offset of each timeseries is stored in the `PrimaryIndex` `pks` of the `PersistentDB` object.
+In case of a deletion, the offset is removed from the indexes and the `deleted` metadata field associated with the time series is updated.

-- MetaHeap to store the metadata:
+- `MetaHeap` to store the metadata:

-For each timeseries inserted, all the fields of the schema are initialized to their default values and saved into the heap.
-The size of each struct is directly computed from the schema and is common to each metadata.
-In case of deletion/insertion into the schema, the heap file is reset with the new struct for each metadata.
-This decision causes heavy computation but it actually occurs rarely and allows to maintain a memory optimized heapfile.
-The offset of each element is stored in the PrimaryIndex associated to the corresponding timeseries primary key.
+For each timeseries that is inserted, all the fields of the schema are initialized to their default values and saved into the heap.
+The size of each `struct` is directly computed from the schema and is common to each time series' metadata.
+In case of deletion/insertion into the schema, the heap file is reset with the new `struct` for all the metadata.
+This design decision causes heavy computation, but it rarely occurs (only upon insertion/deletion of vantage points) and allows a memory optimized heap file to be maintained.
+The offset of each element is stored in the `PrimaryIndex` associated with the corresponding time series' primary key.

 **Indices**

-A primary index is used by default on the primary key (string in the current implementation) and stores the offset in the heap files.
-Addtionnal index can be set on fields from the schema by the user.
-This field can take 3 different values: '1' for a Binary Tree index in case of high cardinality, '2' for a BitMap index in case of low cardinality and 'None' if no index is asked.
+A primary index is used by default on the primary key (which is a string type in the current implementation) and stores the offsets for the heap files.
+Additional indexes can be set by the user on schema fields.
+This field can take 3 different values: `1` for a Binary Tree index in case of high cardinality, `2` for a BitMap index in case of low cardinality and `None` if no index is required.
-The following indexes are saved on disk with pickle and inherits from the same class Index:
+The following indexes are saved on disk with pickle and inherit from the same `Index` class:

-- `PrimaryIndex`: store the primary index in a dictionnary as follows
+- `PrimaryIndex`: stores the primary index in a dictionary using the following format:
 ```python
 {'pk': ('offset_in_TSHeap', 'offset_in_MetaHeap')}
 ```

 - `BinaryTreeIndex`:
-uses the bintrees library from Python https://pypi.python.org/pypi/bintrees/2.0.2
+  uses the Python `bintrees` library (https://pypi.python.org/pypi/bintrees/2.0.2).

 - `BitMapIndex`:
-uses a dictionnary with possible value as key and bitmap vector over the timeseries stored as value.
+  uses a dictionary with possible values as keys and bitmap vectors over the timeseries as values.

+  e.g. if `pk1` and `pk2` are `1`, `pk3` is `2`, and `pk4` is `3`, then the index will be ``{1: '1100', 2: '0010', 3: '0001'}``

+- `TriggerIndex`: uses a dictionary with possible trigger actions as keys and a list of tuple as values, where each tuple represents the parameters of a trigger associated with the given database action.

 **Files saved on disk**

-All the following files are saved in the local directory 'data_dir' under the sub-directory 'db_name', which is an attribute of the PersistentDB object:
+All the following files are saved in the local directory `data_dir` under the sub-directory `db_name`, which is an attribute of the PersistentDB object:

 - `TSHeap`
-heap_ts stores in a binary file the raw timeseries sequentially with ts_length stored at the beginning of the file.
+  `heap_ts` stores the raw timeseries sequentially in a binary file, with `ts_length` stored at the beginning of the file.

 - `MetaHeap`
-heap_meta stores in a binary file the all the fields in meta.
+  `heap_meta` stores all the metadata fields in a binary file.

 - `PrimaryIndex`
-pk.idx
+  `pk.idx`

 - `BinaryTreeIndex`
-index_{'field'}.idx
+  `index_{'field'}.idx`

 - `BitMapIndex`
-index_{'field'}.idx (bitmap encoding) and index_{'field'}_pks.idx (for conversion to/from bitmap)
+  `index_{'field'}.idx` (bitmap encoding) and `index_{'field'}_pks.idx` (for conversion to/from bitmap)

+- `TriggerIndex`

+  `triggers.idx`

 **Atomic transactions**